NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 I am a postdoc at the Weizmann Institute of Science, where my host is <a href="https://binyamini.wordpress.com/" target="_blank">Gal Binyamini</a>. <br/>
 Previously, I was at the University of Illinois at Urbana-Champaign, where my PhD advisor was <a href="https://math.illinois.edu/directory/profile/vddries/" target="_blank">Lou van den Dries</a>.

-My work involves an interplay of ideas from algebra, model theory, and number theory.
+I am interested in o-minimality and the model theory of valued fields, and my work involves an interplay of ideas from algebra, model theory, and number theory.

 <!-- ### Interests